 If starting with frozen lobster tails, while the lobster tails are defrosting, prepare the hazelnut brown butter sauce.

-3 To the remaining brown butter, add the chopped hazelnuts, parsley, shallots, lemon zest and salt.
+3 Complete the sauce: To the remaining brown butter, add the chopped hazelnuts, parsley, shallots, lemon zest and salt.
 Set aside.

-5 Pull back the lobster meat to expose as much of it as possible.
+5 Brush lobster tails with browned butter and broil: Pull back the lobster meat to expose as much of it as possible.
 Brush the exposed lobster meat with the unadorned browned butter you set aside in step 2.
 Broil for 7 to 10 minutes until the meat is cooked through (less time for smaller lobster tails), and the shells are bright red.
 I recommend using a meat thermometer, which should read 145°F when the lobster is done.

-6 When the lobster tails are done, remove from oven and place on serving plates.
+6 Serve with browned butter hazelnut sauce: When the lobster tails are done, remove from oven and place on serving plates.
 Spoon the browned butter hazelnut sauce over the lobster meat of the lobster tails to serve.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Broiled Lobster Tail with Brown Butter Sauce on Simply Recipes.
 Thank you!Print